A Condensed History of the San Diego Shell Club

 2012: Dr. James McLean is presented the Festivus Life Time Achievement Award for his contributions to malacology and information.

-2015: Club offers a $1000 award for the best student presentation given at a SDSC meeting.
-Club publishes "The Living and Fossil Busycon Whelks Iconic Mollusks of the Eastern North America" by E. Petuch R. Myers and D. Berschauer.
-The SDSC website is completely revitalized.
+2015: The San Diego Shell Club offers a $1,000 award for the best student presentation given at a SDSC meeting.
+The Club publishes "The Living and Fossil Busycon Whelks Iconic Mollusks of the Eastern North America" by E. Petuch R. Myers and D. Berschauer.
 The San Diego Shell Club establishes an annual exhibition at the San Diego County Fair.

-2016: SDSC holds the first West Coast Shell Show in May.
-The Festivus Life Time Achievement award was awarded to two individuals: Buzz Own in Northern California for his contribution on the biogeography of Abalone and Dr. Edward Petuch of Florida for his contribution of the study of western Atlantic gastropods.
+2016: The San Diego Shell Club holds the first West Coast Shell Show in May.
+The Festivus Lifetime Achievement award was awarded to two individuals: Buzz Own in Northern California for his contribution on the biogeography of Abalone and Dr. Edward Petuch of Florida for his contribution of the study of western Atlantic gastropods.
+Dr. William Emerson and Dr. James McLean, both long-time members of the club and world known malacologists, passed away this year.
+Jim had previously received The Festivus award for his life-time achievements in malacology.

 1962: Club is awarded Don Diego Trophy at Del Mar Fair for the outstanding first place Blue Ribbon in club division.